 Harvesting for Mazza Vineyards

-Additions to the Mazza Family of Wines & Spirits
+Additions to the Mazza Family of Wines, Spirits & Beers

 In 2005 the Mazza family expanded into New York with the establishment of a sister operation, Mazza Chautauqua Cellars (Mayville), which opened as a winery, distillery and café and currently operates seasonally as a tasting room, wineshop and patio café.

-In 2013, Mazza Chautauqua Cellars was moved to its current main location with Five & 20 Spirits on 80 acres of farmland in Westfield, NY.
-Here you can view the distillery operation and sample Mazza Chautauqua wines alongside small batch, hand-crafted spirits including whiskey.
-A brewery, Five & 20 Brewing, is set to open at this same location in 2014.
+In 2013, Mazza Chautauqua Cellars was moved to its current main location with Five & 20 Spirits & Brewing on 80 acres of farmland in Westfield, NY.
+Here you can view the distillery and brewery operation, which launched in Spring of 2015, and sample Mazza Chautauqua wines alongside small batch, hand-crafted spirits including whiskey.
+Craft Beers will be available for sampling and sale at our Westfield location in Spring of 2015.

 The Mazzas also recently re-established the South Shore Wine Company, which was originally established as the first commerical winery in Erie County in 1864.
 In 2007 the 1200 square foot stone cavern and adjoining 1200 square foot stone cellar were restored and reopened bearing the original South Shore Wine Company name in addition to a new and unique line of wines, and the the unique setting offers an experience like no other in the area.
 South Shore also boasts the seasonal patio Vintage Café and offers the restored Vintage Room for event bookings.